 The homepage is user-friendly and provides immediate updates based on selections you may make in regards to your departure location, travel destination, dates & more.

-- The Menu: on the top left corner (three dashes), gives you shortcuts to Search Flights, Explore Map (also known as Explore Destinations) and Tracked Prices (where you can track price changes for a flight).
-This is a great option when you have specific dates in which you need to travel.
-You can track flights on any airline and you will be notified immediately by email when prices change.
+- The Menu: in the top left corner (three dashes), gives you shortcuts to Search Flights, Explore (also known as Explore Destinations) and Tracked Prices (where you can track price changes for a flight, more on this later).
+You can also access your trip information for upcoming travel with Trips, and even search for hotels.

 - Flight Search: this is where you can enter information to start your flight search.
 You can provide any of the following: